-According to Kalyvas, civil wars are characterized by high levels of territorial fragmentation during the peak of armed confrontation.
-Armed groups create ``corridors'' and induce relationships between regions that are not necessarily contiguous by expanding their sphere of influence, establishing cooperative or competitive relations with other groups, or alternatively, by generating divisions and segmenting space.
-Instead of being non-existent, the borders separating two (or more) locations in an irregular war are diffuse and fluid.
-When disputes are intense, a fragmented spatial distribution is evident: Actors intermittently converge in various locations.
-Irregular warfare fundamentally alters the nature of sovereignty, and the fragmentation of space and territory reflects this phenomenon.
-Conversely, in scenarios where an actor has consolidated territorial control, highly distinguishable zones of influence emerge.
+According to Kalyvas, civil wars are marked by high levels of territorial fragmentation during peaks of armed confrontation.
+Armed groups form ``corridors'' and induce relationships between noncontiguous regions by expanding their spheres of influence, establishing cooperative or competitive ties with other groups, or generating divisions that segment space.
+Rather than being fixed or absent, the boundaries separating locations in irregular war are diffuse and fluid.
+When disputes are intense, fragmentation becomes apparent as actors intermittently converge across multiple locations.
+Irregular warfare thus reshapes sovereignty, and the resulting spatial and territorial fragmentation reflects this shift.
+By contrast, when an actor consolidates territorial control, clearly delineated zones of influence tend to emerge.

-Graphs allows for the representation of complex relationships between armed actors and regions during an armed conflict.
-This approach facilitates the visualization of how interactions are configured and evolve within a fragmented territory, where the presence and control of different actors vary over time and according to the dynamics of the conflict.
-Statistical network analysis \citep[e.g.,][]{menzel2010introduction,KolaczykCsardi2014,Luke2015}, in particular, provides suitable tools for describing these relationships.
-For instance, stochastic block models \citep{holland1983stochastic,nowicki2001estimation,KarrerNewman2010,aicher2014learning} enable the detection of fragmentation or segmentation patterns by identifying communities of nodes that share similar characteristics regarding their connections.
+Graphs provide a natural representation of complex relationships between armed actors and regions during an armed conflict.
+This perspective supports the visualization of how interactions are configured and evolve within fragmented territories, where presence and control vary over time with the dynamics of the conflict.
+Statistical network analysis \citep[e.g.,][]{menzel2010introduction,KolaczykCsardi2014,Luke2015} offers suitable tools for describing these relationships.
+In particular, stochastic block models \citep{holland1983stochastic,nowicki2001estimation,KarrerNewman2010,aicher2014learning} can reveal fragmentation or segmentation by identifying communities of nodes with similar connectivity patterns.